A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Introduction

+However, non-idealities of memrsitor arrays are known to deteriorate \acp{NN}' performance~\cite{Joshi_2020, Wang2019, Xi_2021, Chakraborty_2020, Yon_2022}, our study is focused on the impact of key TiO$_\textrm{x}$-based devices' non-idealities on the accuracy of \acp{MND}.
+Stuck-at fault devices have the greatest impact on the decoder's performance.
+Therefore, we propose and implement two techniques for mitigating their detrimental effect.
+The \ac{HWA} method consists of improving \acp{NN}' robustness by re-training it while taking into account typical hardware constraints.
+In contract, the \ac{DS} re-training method uses the exact location of stuck-at fault devices to specifically adapt to the imperfections of a given device.
+We show that the latter approach allows for high-fidelity decoding of the distance-3 surface code.

-This paper is structured as follows.
-First, we provide a formal definition of the decoding problem, describe the decoder neural network's architecture and present the memristive decoder circuit.
-Next, we characterize key hardware non-idealities on resistive memory devices.
-We then apply hardware-aware training methods and recover near maximal classification accuracy for the memristive decoder despite TiO$_x$-based resistive memory devices' non-idealities.
-Finally, we discuss the engineering advantages of leveraging analog IMC hardware for decoding in the context of QEC.
+Our paper is structured as follows.
+First, we provide a formal definition of the decoding problem using a distance-3 surface code, we describe the \ac{NN} architecture of our decoder, and present the corresponding memristive decoder circuit.
+We then experimentally characterize key non-idealities of the TiO$_\textrm{x}$-based resistive memory devices (e.g., programming variability, stuck-at fault rate, retention time).
+We then assess the impact of these non-idealities in simulations, and demonstrate that the \ac{HWA} and \ac{DS} re-training methods recover most of the ideal neural decoder's fidelity.
+Finally, we discuss the engineering advantages of leveraging analog \ac{IMC} hardware for \ac{QEC} decoding, and provide some future perspectives.